-- serve on our Safety Monitoring Board and our Therapy Algorithm Panel; - meet with governmental regulatory authorities; - provide consultation on professional meeting presentations and journal manuscript submissions; and - develop and participate in clinical site training programs, including study surgical technique training and study subject follow-up training.
+- serve on our Safety Monitoring Board and our Therapy Algorithm Panel; - · meet with governmental regulatory authorities; - · provide consultation on professional meeting presentations and journal manuscript submissions; and - develop and participate in clinical site training programs, including study surgical technique training and study subject follow-up training.

-As of June 30, 2007, our medical advisory group consisted of the following individuals:
+As of August 31, 2007, our medical advisory group consisted of the following individuals:

-Name Specialty Institution Mehran Anvari, M.D., Ph.D.
+Name Specialty Specialty Institution Mehran Anvari, M.D., Ph.D.
 Laparoscopic surgery McMaster University Charles J. Billington, M.D.
-Bariatrics, endocrinology University of Minnesota James W. Freston, M.D., Ph.D.
+Bariatrics, endocrinology University of Minnesota Michael Camilleri, M.D.
+Neurogastroenterology Mayo Clinic Rochester James W. Freston, M.D., Ph.D.
 Gastroenterology, University of Connecticut pharmacology Miguel Herrera, M.D.
 Bariatric surgery Instituto Nacional de la Nutricion, SZ (Mexico) Samuel Klein, M.D.
-Bariatrics, Washington University gastroenterology/nutrition David E. Larson, M.D.
+Bariatrics, Washington University gastroenterology/nutrition • David E. Larson, M.D.
 Gastroenterology Mayo Clinic Rochester Frank G. Moody, M.D.
-Bariatric surgery University of Texas Health Science Center
+Bariatric surgery University of Texas Health Science Center Michael Sarr, M.D.
+Bariatric surgery Mayo Clinic Rochester

 We retain each medical advisor according to the terms of an advisory agreement.
 Under such agreements, we pay advisory fees (including in the form of grants of stock options) to, and reimburse the expenses of, members of our medical advisory group for the services they provide to us, with the amounts varying depending on the nature of the services.
-Our medical advisors are employed by institutions other than ours, and therefore may have commitments to, or consulting or advisory group aggregate advisory fees and reimbursements of \$142,750, \$263,334 and \$217,811 in the first six months of 2007, and in years 2006 and 2005, respectively.
+Our medical advisors are employed by institutions other than ours, and therefore may have commitments to, or consulting or advisory agreements with, other entities or academic institutions that may limit their availability to us.
+We paid to, or on behalf of, the current members of our medical advisory group aggregate advisory fees and reimbursements of \$142,750, \$263,334 and \$217,811 in the first six months of 2007, and in years 2006 and 2005, respectively.
 In addition, we granted options to purchase 75,000 shares of our common stock in total to current members of our medical advisory group in each of 2006 and 2005.
 We also granted 25,000 shares of common stock in each of 2006 and 2005, respectively.
 We have not granted any shares or options in 2007.